wild-turkey-code/wildturkey/README.md

 This repository provides the code, scripts, and configurations necessary to reproduce the experimental results of our ICDE 2026 submission titled *Wild Turkey*.
 The artifact has been anonymized to preserve the integrity of the double-blind review process.

+## Introduction

+**Wild Turkey** is a key-value store framework that rethinks the integration of learned indexes into LSM-tree systems, particularly under write-intensive workloads.
+While learned indexes are effective for accelerating point lookups, prior approaches overlook the compaction-heavy and write-sensitive nature of LSM-trees.

+Wild Turkey introduces two key mechanisms to address this:

+- **Level-Aware Compaction (LAC):** Dynamically sizes SSTables per level based on read/write patterns, reducing write amplification and compaction overhead.
+- **Wild-Learning:** An RL-based mechanism that adaptively tunes the error bounds of learned indexes according to the data distribution of each SSTable.

+Integrated into LevelDB and RocksDB, Wild Turkey improves write throughput by up to **1.84×**, reduces write stall time by **36%**, cuts compactions by **78.4%**, and improves read throughput by up to **1.52×**.
+These gains are consistent across various workloads (YCSB, SOSD) and storage types (SATA, NVMe, Optane).

+Wild Turkey demonstrates that level-aware design and dynamic model tuning are essential for efficiently combining learned indexes with LSM-trees.

 ## Artifact for Paper #345

 This repository includes: